colbsa/UnamiLodge.org/membership-electedcandidates.md

 <h2>When can I complete my Ordeal?</h2>
 As a newly elected candidate, completing your Ordeal and becoming a full member in the Order of the Arrow is the next step in your membership journey.
-From the time of your election, you have two years to complete your Ordeal;
+From the time of your election, you have 18 months to complete your Ordeal;
 There are multiple opportunities offered throughout the year for you complete your Ordeal.
-- There are three lodge weekends each year – one in April, one in May, and the last one in October – where you can join Unami Lodge, One.
-- You can complete your Ordeal at Resica Falls Scout Reservation with your unit during your week at summer camp.
-- You can also travel to Resica Falls during the summer and complete your Ordeal provisionally on Wednesday &amp; Thursday during any week of summer camp.
+Please see the list below for the most up-to-date ordeal opportunities.

 <div class="card mb-3">
   <div class="card-body">